 - Your report must describe a problem involving one of the products or services listed under “Scope”.

-- If you inadvertently cause a privacy violation or disruption (such as accessing account data, service configurations or other confidential information) while investigating an issue, make sure that you disclose this in your report.
+- If you inadvertently cause a privacy violation or disruption (such as accessing account data, service configurations or other confidential information) while investigating an vulnerability, make sure that you disclose this in your report.

 In turn, we will follow these guidelines when evaluating reports under our responsible disclosure programme: